Diggsey/act-zero/README.md

 - Executor agnostic.

-There are also some basic building blocks to support remoting, but the actual mechanism to trasfer messages is left to the user.
+There are also some basic building blocks to support remoting, but the actual mechanism to transfer messages is left to the user.

 Very little code is required to get started: